danya02/social-media-encapsulator/ENCODING.md

 The next two lines indicate this piece's number: the first line the number of this piece (from 1 upwards), and the second line the number of the last piece.

 The following 2 lines indicate this piece's length, in bits.
-The number is to be broken across 2 lines; thus, if this piece is 69 bits long and has a width of 10 pixels, then the values will be:
+The number is to be broken across 2 lines; thus, if this piece is 69 bytes long and has a width of 10 pixels, then the values will be:

 `0000000000`